Root Canal Services McMurray

 Pittsburgh root canals are straight forward.
 At Severns Dentistry, we ensure your comfort, keeping the procedure pain-free.
 We also prevent other oral issues from becoming a problem in the future, which is why it’s important not to wait if you are experiencing any issues.
 With years of experience helping patients with root canal treatments, we have the proven ability to get you the results you need and quickly.

 Here’s how we approach root canal treatments:

-Severns Dentistry uses leading-edge procedures and technology to ensure your comfort and a successful treatment.
-Our goal is for you to enjoy a lifetime of health in that affected tooth, and keep your natural teeth when at all possible.
+Severns Dentistry uses leading-edge procedures and technology to ensure your comfort and successful treatment.
+Our goal is for you to enjoy a lifetime of health in that affected tooth and keep your natural teeth when at all possible.

 When your permanent crown is ready following the root canal treatment, we’ll complete the procedure by placing the crown on the top of the tooth.